PIRLS 2021 Fact Sheet

 Descriptive encyclopedia chapters

-Each country provides a chapter describing its education system, with a particular focus on reading education for primary school children.
+Each country provided a chapter describing its education system, with a particular focus on reading education for primary school children.

 Initiator